JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Change icon, name and splash screen #DONE

 ## Sign In/up Experience
-- Show password button
+- Show password button #DONE
+- Show error if the email is not valid
+- DEEP LINKS #DONE
+##### When signing out the profile image should be reset #DONE
+- Add the Oauth providers(spotify and github) #DONE
+- Signing seems to be kind of buggy and is not refreshing or responsive at all even though the user will get signed in, maybe redirect on success #DONE
 - Reset password
 - Loading indicators when logging in
-- Add the Oauth providers(spotify and github)
-- Signing seems to be kind of buggy and is not refreshing or responsive at all even though the user will get signed in, maybe redirect on success
+- Show a message when requesting a magic link
+- Icons for the provider log in
 ## Play mode
 When we click play, we start the play along experience
 - Use the bars and add some sort of indicator to show the progress